VMML/vmmlib/doc/RELNOTES.md

 # Introduction {#Introduction}
 vmmlib - a templatized C++ vector and matrix math library

-Its basic functionality includes a vector and a matrix class, with additional functionality for the often-used 3d and 4d vectors and 3x3 and 4x4 matrices.
-More advanced features include solvers, frustum computations and frustum culling classes, and spatial data structures. vmmlib also offers support for manipulating 3rd-order and 4th-order tensors, as well as several algorithms for tensor approximation.
+VMMLib includes a vector and a matrix class, with additional functionality for the often-used 3d and 4d vectors and 3x3 and 4x4 matrices.
+More advanced features include solvers, frustum computations and frustum culling classes and spatial data structures

-Vmmlib is implemented using C++ templates, making it versatile.
+VMMLib is implemented using C++ templates, making it versatile.
 Being a header library, it is very easy to integrate into other (your) libraries and programs.
 There is no need to build and install a library, just include the headers and you’re set.
 The BSD license allows the usage both in open source and commercial closed source software.

 # New in this release {#NewInThisRelease}

-vmmlib 1.7 includes several fixes and enhancements over the last release, such as:
+vmmlib 1.8 includes several fixes and enhancements over the last release, such as:

 ##Bug Fixes {#BugFixes}
 * Sanitization of Matrix::get_translation API